WHY THEY TRY TO FIX YOU

-A member of the Women’s Voices group posed this question.
+A client asked “Why do they try to fix me?”
 Her family and friends either criticized what she was doing or went into fix-it mode whenever she confided in them.
-All she needed was to be listened to, empathized with, and encouraged.
+What she needed was to be listened to, empathized with, and encouraged.
 We had a discussion in group, and I promised to write a blog on the subject as well.

-Social work research indicates that best practice provides the conditions for clients to take control of their own lives and make decisions for themselves.
+Social work research indicates that listening, empathizing, and giving therapeutic information provides the conditions for clients to take control of their own lives and make decisions for themselves.
 When someone tells you what to do, it delivers an unintended message, whether it’s a professional or family and friends.
 It feels like they aren’t trusting your ability to decide for yourself.

 Many survivors also encounter disbelief and minimization.
 This feels both shocking and painful.
 I recently found a pithy truth relating to this in my fiction reading, The Xenocide by Orson Scott Card.